leonhoffmann86/basic-to-do-list-in-vue3/README.md

 [] optimize form with form library
 [] split components (input, list)
 [] use real id instead of date
-[x] Push done to dos to the done to array and vis versa
+[] Push done to dos to the done to array and vis versa
 [] Make to do order be changeable via drag and drop
 [] Drag and drop can also change to "done" status
 [] Make to dos to be fully deletable
+[] Add tags with auto-complete
+[] Add each tag as a filter and make tags filterable

 ## Project setup